bitcoin/bips/bip-update-process.md

 * Rationale -- The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe related work and alternate designs that were considered.
 The rationale should record relevant objections or important concerns that were raised and addressed as this proposal was developed.
-* Backward compatibility -- A section describing any backwards incompatibilities, their severity, and instructions how implementers/users should deal with these incompatibilities.
+* Backward compatibility -- A section describing any backward incompatibilities, their severity, and instructions on how implementers/users should deal with these incompatibilities.
 * Reference implementation -- Where applicable, a reference implementation, test vectors, and documentation must be finished before the BIP can be given the status "Complete".
 Any or all of these can be provided either in the BIP or